"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Introduction

 \section{Introduction}

-One paradigm in near-term quantum computing is that of variational quantum algorithms (VQAs): Quantum algorithms that contain real-number parameters and that must be ``trained'', i.e., the parameters must be optimized --- similarly to classical differentiable programming, e.g., artificial neural networks.
+One paradigm in near-term quantum computing is that of variational quantum algorithms (VQAs): Quantum algorithms which contain real-number parameters and which must be trained, i.e., the parameters must be optimized --- similarly to classical differentiable programming, e.g., artificial neural networks.

 In fault-tolerant quantum computing, evidence has been given (see, e.g., \cite{McClean-Rubin-Lee-Harrigan-OBrien-Babbush-Huggins-Huang:foundQC4chem:2021} and the references therein) that the concept of quantum programs depending on parameters that are fitted to data may turn out to be an important component in applications of quantum computing, beyond the realm of machine learning and AI.